-To develop a Health and Physical Education curriculum within schools in order to instill a positive attitude toward healthy and active living.
+To develop an accessible Health and Physical Education curriculum for schools in Kenya that instills positive attitudes towards health and active living.

-- Improve access and the quality of mental health education and services in Kenya.
+- Improve easy access to quality information about mental health and services in communities in Kenya.

-- Advocate for psychologists at a macro level, including support for youth in schools, and through counseling to end the cycle of lack of information and stop stigma and treat youth mental health by empowering, building resilience in youth and their trust in healthcare providers to prevent health-related harm.
+- Advocate for psychologists at a macro level, including support for youth in schools, and through counseling to end the cycle of lack of information and to stop stigma and treat youth mental health by empowering youth through building resilience in youth and their trust in healthcare providers to prevent health-related harm.

 Awareness campaign and public health education to prevent misinform, reinforcement of trauma and perpetuation of abuse from cultural and social practices.

 Reviewing how a comprehensive health course can complement Kenya’s new 2-6-3-3-3 curriculum that replaced the 32-year-old 8-4-4 system in January 2018.